jo-valer/Robotics/README.md

 # Robotics project - _A mobile robot to pick up LEGO bricks_.
-This is the _Foundamentals of Robotics'_ project by Pietro Fronza, Stefano Genetti, and Giovanni Valer.
+This is the _Fundamentals of Robotics'_ project by Pietro Fronza, Stefano Genetti, and Giovanni Valer.

 We have written the code mainly in **C++** (for the part regarding kinematics and trajectory planning) and **Python** (for object classification and localization).